Does Hyper-V support Live Migration?

 ✦ Perpetual Free: you can use AOMEI Cyber Backup Free Edition with no time limit.

 You can click the following button to download the freeware.

 *You can choose to install this VM backup software on either Windows or Linux system.

 3 easy steps to create automatic backup tasks of multiple VMs

 1. Bind Devices: Access to AOMEI Cyber Backup web client, navigate to Source Device > Hyper-V > + Add Hyper-V to add a host.
 And then click … > Bind Device.

-2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set Task Name, Backup Type, Device, Target, Schedule, and Cleanup.
+2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set Task Name, Backup Type, Device, Target, and Schedule.

 - Target: You can select to back up to a local path, or to a network path.
 Used paths will be saved in Favorite Storage for handy selection.

 - Schedule: You can choose to perform full or incremental backup, and automate execution daily, weekly or monthly according to the frequency you specified.

 3. Start Backup: You can select Add the schedule and start backup now, or Add the schedule only.

 Restore Hyper-V VM from any history version of the backup

 The created backup tasks will be listed and monitored separately, for progress checking and schedule changing.
 You can also choose to Restore from them any time you need.